DmesonAnalysers/DmesonAnalysis/docs/README.md

 ```
 where ```files_to_merge.yml``` is the configuration file containing the information about the outputs that has to be merged such as [files_to_merge_LHC18q.yml](https://github.com/DmesonAnalysers/DmesonAnalysis/tree/master/merge/files_to_merge_LHC18q.yml)

+## Machine Learning analsyis for D-meson candidate selections
+*This has to be added*

 ## Main analysis with THnSparses

 ### Pre-filter ThnSparses